+INTERACTIVE INC., INTERACTIVE INC.,

-INTERACTIVE INC., a South Dakota corporation INTERACTIVE INC., a Delaware corporation
+a South Dakota corporation a Delaware corporation

-By: Title: By:
+By: By:

+Title: Title:

-By: Title: By:
+By: By:

+Title: Title:

 INTERACTIVE INC.

 2000 STOCK OPTION PLAN

 1. PURPOSE.
 The Plan is intended to provide incentive to key employees and directors of, and key consultants, vendors, customers, and others expected to provide significant services to, the Corporation, to encourage proprietary interest in the Corporation, to encourage such key employees to remain in the employ of the Corporation and its Subsidiaries, to attract new employees with outstanding qualifications, and to afford additional incentive to consultants, vendors, customers, and others to increase their efforts in providing significant services to the Corporation.